Maximum Overlap Method

 file=fd)

-Example II: Geometry relaxation excited-state of carbon monoxide
+Geometry relaxation excited-state of carbon monoxide

 In this example, the bond length of the carbon monoxide molecule in the lowest singlet \(\Pi(\sigma\rightarrow \pi^*)\) excited state is optimized using two types of calculations, each based on a different approximation to the potential energy curve of an open-shell excited singlet state.
-The first is a spin-polarized calculation of the mixed-spin state as defined in Example I: Excitation energy Rydberg state of water.
-The second is a spin-paired calculation where the occupation numbers of the open-shell orbitals are set to 1 [7].
+The first is a spin-polarized calculation of the mixed-spin state as defined in Excitation energy Rydberg state of water.
+The second is a spin-paired calculation where the occupation numbers of the open-shell orbitals are set to 1 [5].
 Both calculations use LCAO basis and the direct optimization (DO) method.

 In order to obtain the correct angular momentum of the excited state, the electron is excited into a complex \(\pi^*_{+1}\) or \(\pi^*_{-1}\) orbital, where +1 or −1 is the eigenvalue of the z-component angular momentum operator.
 The use of complex orbitals provides an excited-state density with the uniaxial symmetry consistent with the symmetry of the molecule [6].